iqtree/iqtree.github.io/doc/Developer-Guide.md

   url: alignment
 jekyll-->

-This guide gives developers an overview of IQ-TREE software design, data structures and discusses possibility of incorporating new models into IQ-TREE.
+This guide gives developers an overview of IQ-TREE software design, data structures and discusses possibility to incorporate new models into IQ-TREE.
 <!--more-->

+>**NOTICE**: This guide is still under preparation, thus the contents may change frequently.

 To achieve both high performance and flexibility, IQ-TREE software has been entirely written in object oriented C++.
 Thus, it faciliates extending with new sequence data types or new models.
 IQ-TREE code consists of C++ *classes*, most of which inherits from three basal classes: `Alignment`, `ModelSubst` and `PhyloTree` to handle sequence alignments, models of substitution and phylogenetic trees, respectively.
 In the following we introduce these basal classes.